ajstarks/giftsh/README.md

 reads an image, converts it to grayscale, pixelates it, and applies emboss and sobel filters.
 At the end of the script the result is written to ```f.jpg```.

 By default giftsh reads commands from standard in, and writes results to standard out.
+The -w option writes the result after each command.

 ## options